overview

 Blake consequently moved to Windsor Terrace, Brooklyn, leaving her family and starting anew.
 A few years later, in 1996, she and her friend Christine Marinoni (b.
 1967) left their respective full-time jobs in order to open their Irish pub, Rising Cafe, in Park Slope.
 Although Blake had always dreamed of running an Irish bar, her coming out and newfound political awareness cemented Park Slope, a neighborhood where many lesbians lived, as the most appropriate place for the endeavor.

 In choosing the location, Blake was intentional about avoiding areas of growing gentrification east of 7th Avenue.
-In comparison, Rising Cafe was located on the corner of 5th Avenue and Sackett Street, a more diverse and working-class part of the neighborhood.
-When asked about the location of her business in an early interview, she asserted that she was fonder of the overall atmosphere of the western part of the neighborhood, stating that it was “a little more creative and not as stuffy as Seventh Avenue.”
+As a result, Rising Cafe was located on the corner of 5th Avenue and Sackett Street, a more diverse and working-class part of the neighborhood.
+In an early interview, she mentioned that she was fonder of the overall atmosphere of the western part of the neighborhood, stating that it was “a little more creative and not as stuffy as Seventh Avenue.”

 Entry by Charlotte Boulanger, project consultant (November 2023; last revised November 2024).